MADTeacher/flutter_basics/README.md

 # flutter_basics
-Code examples from my book "Basics of the Flutter"
+Code examples from my book "Basics of the Flutter": https://stepik.org/a/197817